bcgov/data-stream/demo/README.md

 ## Requirements
 - (Recommended) Docker installed => https://www.docker.com/products/docker-desktop
-- or setup your lcoal environment with Ruby 2.5.3 and the libraries listed in Dockerfile.
+- or setup your local environment with Ruby 2.5.3 and the libraries listed in Dockerfile.

 ## Running